MarilynSasha/Marilyn-FinalCapstone/README.md

 ## TOPIC: Pitchfork Reviews: How Beneficial Are They To Site Traffic?
 Analysis of Pitchfork Music Reviews in regard to website traffic.

+## Jupyter Notebook:
-## Notebook: Python, Seaborn used to clean data, filter, create new tables, explore the data and create a linear regression model.
+Python, Seaborn used to clean data, filter, create new tables, explore the data and create a linear regression model.

-## Visualizations: Tableau
+## Visualizations:
+Tableau

 ## References: